-For the National TeleCritical Care Program, the eCareManager (eCM) software is utilized.
-The eCareManager software is the primary component of TeleCritical Care that allows Intensivists and nurses to monitor patients in remote ICUs (patient care sites).
+For the TeleCritical Care Program, the eCare Manager (eCM) software is utilized.
+The eCare Manager software is the primary component of TeleCritical Care that allows intensivists and nurses to monitor patients in remote intensive care units (ICU) (patient care sites).
 The heart of TeleCritical Care is a central monitoring center, which is located at a Veterans Affairs Medical Center (VAMC) with a concentration of intensivists and experienced critical care nurses.
-The monitoring center is connected to ICU rooms in various associated VAMCs.
+The monitoring center is connected to intensive care unit rooms in various associated VAMCs.
 This program improves access to specialized, enhanced ICU care.